News & Updates

 Stakeholders at the Q2 meeting were presented with 10-year forecasts for elements that influence transmission solutions.
 Things like demand, or ‘load forecast,’ play a large role in identifying the transmission needed to serve consumers throughout the SERTP footprint.

 To accommodate this load forecast, Southern Company (SOCO), Duke Energy and the Tennessee Valley Authority (TVA) all have significant additions of solar and battery energy storage capacity.
-However, there are also commitments to building new natural gas generation.
-Demand has increased dramatically for new natural gas turbines, and with this increase in demand comes an increase in wait times.
+There are also commitments to building new natural gas generation.
+Demand has increased dramatically for new natural gas turbines, and with this increase in demand comes an increase in wait times - recent studies report that gas turbine supply chain delays could run up to 7 years, which would delay these in-service dates.

-This spring, SREA commissioned a report from The Brattle Group that showed the Southeast faces up to 20 GW of new load and 80 GW of new generation by 2035, yet the region hasn’t approved a single regionally-planned transmission project in more than a decade.
+In April, SREA released a report from The Brattle Group that showed the Southeast faces up to 20 GW of new load and 80 GW of new generation by 2035, yet the region hasn’t approved a single regionally-planned transmission project in more than a decade.

 If we are proactive and plan for the future now, we will reap the benefits.
 If not, our future will be economic losses and power outages.
 The choice is simple.